jhiggason/yahboomg1tank/README.md

    ```bash
    ros2 run tank_control_pkg tank_control
    ```

+For more information on installing Ubuntu 22 for Raspberry Pi, please refer to the official [Ubuntu installation guide](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview).

+For more information on installing ROS2 Humble-desktop, please refer to the official [ROS2 installation guide](https://index.ros.org/doc/ros2/Installation/Humble/).

+For more information on installing Colcon, please refer to the official [Colcon installation guide](https://colcon.readthedocs.io/en/released/user/installation.html).

 ### First Use:
 Upon successfully setting up and running the node, the YAHBOOM G1 Tank should now respond to the twist messages provided by the `turtlesim` teleop or any other control method you've implemented.